idle-meerkat/sdevwiki-fork/Port-Auto-Negotiation.md

-The port autoneg can be enabled/disabled using following command:
+Port auto-negotiation can be enabled/disabled using following command:
 `ethtool -s sw1p1 autoneg [on | off]`
 Linux defines following interface modes which user can advertise to the remote side:
 | Mask | Mode |